olcf/olcf-user-docs/systems/2024_olcf_system_changes.rst

 Late July 2024 - Kronos available
 ----------------------------------------------------

 On July 31, Kronos was made available to early users.
-Following a period of testing, the resource we be available to all HPSS users.
+Following a period of testing, the resource will be available to all HPSS users.
 If you would like to participate in Kronos early testing, please reach out to help@olcf.ornl.gov.

 Kronos Overview
 ^^^^^^^^^^^^^^^^